 UX Designer.
 Responsible for designing the proof-of-concept, including research, scenarios, mapping user needs and product requirements, sketching flows and wireframes, and designing comps.

-- Purchases made at kiosk when users verify identity before security.
+- Allow travelers to purchase food or snacks when users verify identity before security.

 - Limitations of kiosk interface.